what can i give my dog to harden his stool

 One of the most common reasons I see for loose stools in practice is dietary indiscretion; that’s the term we vets use to describe your dog eating something they shouldn’t.

 Dogs are natural scavengers and are naturally curious, often ingesting things that are not ideal for their digestion.
-These can include animal feces, garbage remnants, certain plants, and even toxic substances they encounter outdoors.
-These items can upset your dog’s stomach, leading to diarrhea or loose stools.
+How many times have you been on a walk and your dog starts helping themself to a rotten carcass or a dirty puddle?
+Anything from animal feces, garbage remnants, certain plants, and even toxic substances they encounter outdoors can trigger an upset tummy, leading to loose stools or even diarrhea.

-The same goes for human foods; while you may think that you’re giving your dog a treat, it’s likely just going to lead to stomach upset and diarrhea later on.
-Many human foods are even toxic to dogs, so it’s best to steer clear.
+The same goes for human foods; while you may think that you’re giving your dog a treat, many human foods will upset a dog’s digestive system, especially if they’re sensitive.
+Not to mention that many human foods are toxic to dogs, so it’s best to steer clear.
+While it may seem incredibly boring, stick to their dog food and a few treats.

 It may sound obvious, but you’d be surprised how many cases of diarrhea I see that respond to some simple rehydration.
 Encouraging your dog to drink can also help flush out any potential toxins that they have in their body, speeding up recovery.